 What is Hydrogen Peroxide

 Hydrogen peroxide is a colorless liquid that is similar to water but slightly more viscous.
-You can get hydrogen peroxide in stores as a solution in water.
+You can get a bottle of hydrogen peroxide anywhere from the grocery store to drug store.

 It’s usually available from pharmacies at 3 and 6 percent concentrations.
 These are sometimes described in terms of the volume of oxygen gas generated; one milliliter of a 20-volume solution generates twenty milliliters of oxygen gas when completely decomposed.